Sage-Bionetworks/sage-monorepo/docs/developers-guide/co-author.md

 Co-authored-by: ANOTHER-NAME <ANOTHER-EMAIL>"
 ```

-## Names and Emails of Sage Monorepo Contributors
+## Names and emails of Sage Monorepo contributors

 The name and "no-reply" emails of the Sage Monorepo contributors sorted alphabetically: